-Now entering her seventh season as UK's head coach, Lawson's vision for the UK softball program has started to become a realization.
-The winningest head coach in program history has not only lead UK to two NCAA Super Regionals the last three seasons, including a program-best 41 wins in 2013, but UK's administration come through on their promise and commitment to softball by providing Lawson with one of the nation's greatest collegiate softball facilities in the $9.5 million John Cropp Stadium.
+Now entering her eighth season as UK's head coach, Lawson's vision for the UK softball program has started to become a realization.
+The winningest head coach in program history has not only lead UK to its first-ever appearance in the Women's College World Series, three NCAA Super Regionals the last four seasons, including a program-best 50 wins in 2014, but UK's administration come through on their promise and commitment to softball by providing Lawson with one of the nation's greatest collegiate softball facilities in the $9.5 million John Cropp Stadium.

-Although Lawson's 2013 team did not achieve its ultimate goal of winning the Women's College World Series, it was a banner year for Lawson and the Wildcats.
-Now sitting at 194-154 in her six seasons at Kentucky, Lawson is the winningest head coach in school history and already has more wins in SEC play than UK had all told as a program when she took over in 2007.
-UK also finished 2013 in the top 14 of both collegiate softball rankings for the second time in school history with nine wins over ranked teams.
+Now sitting at 244-173 in her seven seasons at Kentucky, Lawson is the winningest head coach in school history and already has more wins in SEC play than UK had all told as a program when she took over in 2007.
+UK finished the 2014 season ranked sixth in both national listings for its best final ranking ever.
+In 2013, Kentucky was ranked in the top 14 of both collegiate softball rankings for the second time in school history with nine wins over ranked teams.
+In her seven seasons at Kentucky, Lawson has defeated 55 ranked foes, including 30 wins vs. top-10 teams and 15 against top-five teams.

 In 2010, the Wildcats charted a 32-27 record and entered into the national rankings for the first time in program history, while also knocking off five top-seven ranked opponents on the year.
 Behind the pitching tandem of sophomores Riley and Bell, the Wildcats broke school records in nearly every pitching category.
 Kentucky's offense continued to make strides as well with improvements in batting average, home runs, RBI and sacrifice hits for the third consecutive season under the direction of Lawson.